TheHaruYoshida/holbertonschool-validation/module1_task2/README.md

 -“clean”: This command will remove the "dist/" directory, ensuring a clean state for future builds.

 -“post”: This command will create a new blog post.

+-“help”: This command will display the help command list.